From the Mixed-Up Files of Mrs. Basil E. Frankweiler

 by E.L.
 Konigsberg (1968)

-Claudia and Jamie Kincaid run away from their safe Connecticut suburban home and hide out in the Metropolitan Museum of Art in New York City.
+Claudia and Jamie Kincaid run away from their safe suburban Connecticut home and hide out in the Metropolitan Museum of Art in New York City.
 Can they remain undiscovered?
-How can they manage to live on their own?
-What happens when they discover a mystery involving a visiting statue of Michaelangelo?
-These are the elements that have charmed and fascinated readers for over 50 years.
+How will they manage to live on their own?
+Where in the Museum will they sleep?
+What happens when they discover a mystery involving a visiting statue that just might be by Michelangelo?
+These are the elements that have charmed and fascinated readers for over 50 years now.

 Claudia and Jamie manage to survive using Jamie’s poker winnings.
 He’s not only a card shark, he’s also prudent with their money, which means From the Mixed-Up Files provides a unique opportunity for learning about financial literacy.
 Claudia wants a nice lunch but Jamie wants to be frugal.
 He finds an unexpected and ingenious new source of income while bathing in the pool at the base of a fountain in the museum.